 - 193 SPI companies / 1315 board members / 1092 management members

 - Information on the structure and compensation of CEOs and board members

 - Personnel topics in the board of directors: tasks that the nomination committee and the compensation committee ideally perform

 - Situation report on the current handling of succession planning in Swiss companies in view of the fact that succession planning is one of the most important management tasks and is essential for the survival of the company in times of crisis

 - Thoughts on individualised pension provision plan with 1e solutions from the perspective of both employers and employees

-If you wish to receive a print copy of the “klingler Governance- & Vergütungsreport 2020 / 2021” in German and free of charge, kindly send us an e-mail with your postal address to firstname.lastname@example.org.
+If you wish to receive a print copy of the “klingler Governance- & Vergütungsreport 2020 / 2021” in German or in French and free of charge, kindly send us an e-mail with your postal address to firstname.lastname@example.org.